 |

-The black flag is officially called the consultation flag.
-It means that the driver who
+The black flag is officially called the consultation Flag and means that the driver who

 usually given to a driver that has been black flagged. |